 DAY 8 – PIVA CANYON AND DURMITOR NATIONAL PARK

-These places deserve a post of their own so stay tuned for that one and let me give you some eye candy to make the waiting easier.
+These places deserve a post of their own, so check it out here and let me give you some eye candy to convince you.

 DAY 9 – PODGORICA AND HORSESHOE BEND